stanbar/FDKG/docs/Development.md

 	5. (Lev?)
 Write a procedure in which nodes jointly (in MPC) decrypt the votes.
 Steps 3 and 4 from Round 3.
 Tally
 	6. (Lev?)
 Write a procedure to compute a discrete log using a pre-computed lookup table of trapdoors.
 Steps 5 and 6 from [[Round 3.
 Tally]]
 	7. (Lev?, optional) Write a procedure for producing a [[PoD - Proof of Decryption]], or threshold signature (using the shared private key) on the computed result.
 Steps 5 and 6 from [[Round 3.
 Tally]]
-	8. (Lev?)
-Publish the result along with proof, back to the blockchain.
+	8. (easy) Publish the result along with proof, back to the blockchain.
-		- (easy) Submission to Blockchain
+		- (easy) Blockchain dependent.